hadesain/web-ui/example/wiki_css/README.md

 source file, the necessary files will be regenerated automatically.
 Look at "build.dart" to see how this works.

-This example is interactivly changed in the web_ui WIKI pages:
+This example is interactivly changed in the polymer WIKI pages:

   https://github.com/dart-lang/web-ui/wiki/CSS-Scoping-Polyfill